How to Ride a Cable Car in San Francisco

-If you want to get off somewhere along the way - maybe in Chinatown or North Beach - you'll have to let the gripman and conductor know about that.
+If you want to get off somewhere along the way - maybe in Chinatown or North Beach - you'll have to let the grip person and conductor know about that.

-If you're used to riding a city bus, the obvious thing to do may not be what you think.
-Pulling the cord on a city bus says you want to get off, but that isn't the case on the cable car.
-The white cord you see in the photo above isn't for you - it rings the cable car's bell.
+The obvious thing to do may not be what you think.
+On other transit systems, pulling an overhead cord says you want to get off, but that isn't the case on the cable car.
+In fact, the white cord you see in the photo above isn't for you - it rings the cable car's bell.

 To ask for a stop, use the old-fashioned method instead: Just say so.
 The typical way to do that is to say "Next stop, please," speaking loud enough for the conductor or grip to hear you.